crimeraaa/dst-shellbells/README_OR_PERISH.md

 The comments `-- 1ST MEASURE` and all the rhythmic syllables like `--[[1]]` and `--[[&]]` are not needed, but I recommend you put them so you can keep track of your song in terms of measures (or however you like to call them).
 It helps to divide the workload and if you have an error or something you'd like to change, you can first determine which measure it came from then see which note under that measure you want to access.

-/// PITCH VALUES ///
+# Pitch Values

 The left value in each note table is the "PITCH" value.
+Instead of using good old numbers 37-72, we can use strings!
+In general all pitches from C3-B5 are accepted.
+You can actually use numbers and I'm (fiarly) certain it will work fine.
+But I greatly prefer to strings as they communicate the relevant musical information to me much quicker and I haven't tested it enough, I also recommend *against* using it just because of how unreadable it can be.

-It is a string attached to key 1 (a number, not a string!) in your Note Table.
-It contains the note's letter name along wwith its respective octave.
+Should you use a string, make sure it contains the note's letter name along wwith its respective octave.
 This is the Scientific Pitch Notation system!
 I encourage you to read about it so this makes more sense.

-You can actually use numbers and I'm (fiarly) certain it will work fine.
-But I greatly prefer to strings as they communicate the relevant musical information to me much quicker and I haven't tested it enough, I also recommend *against* using it just because of how unreadable it can be.

 String "C4" will represent middle C, for example.
 "B3" will represent the B natural right below Middle C.
 The octave number change for every new C.